thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		new Constraint_WrapToPlaceSizeXTrimY()
 	)

 5.3.
 Since Constraint_WrapToPlaceSizeXTrimY is a previously unused class from the framework, we'll need to add references to it in DefenderClone.html and Imports.ts.
-The line to be added to Imports.ts looks like this, and it can be added just after the recently added reference to the Path class:
+The line to be added to Imports.ts looks like this, and it can be added just after the recently added reference to the Path class (or someplace better if desired):

 	import Constraint_WrapToPlaceSizeXTrimY = gf.Constraint_WrapToPlaceSizeXTrimY;